Ohio State will host 12 events at the Bill and Mae McCorkle Aquatic Pavilion

 Buckeyes win six races against the top-ranked Wolverines

-Bill Wadley, who is in his 25th season as Ohio State's men's swimming coach, is one of the most experienced and respected mentors in the world of competitive swimming.
-In the summer of 2012, Ohio State signed him to a five-year contract extension that runs through 2017.
+Bill Wadley, who is in his 26th season as Ohio State's men's swimming coach, is one of the most experienced and respected mentors in the world of competitive swimming.

-The 2010 Big Ten Conference Coach of the Year, Wadley's teams have posted six consecutive Top 20 finishes at the NCAA championships; his teams have been ranked in the NCAA Top 25 for 21 of the past 24 seasons.
+The 2010 Big Ten Conference Coach of the Year, Wadley's teams have posted eight consecutive Top 20 finishes at the NCAA championships; his teams have been ranked in the NCAA Top 25 for 22 of the past 25 seasons.

 In the spring of 2010, Wadley was named Technical Swimming Chairman for the International University Sports Federation (FISU).
 It is a position of utmost importance from an administrative and operational standpoint for the swimming competitions at the World University Games.
 Starting with the 2011 World University Games in Shenzhen, China, Wadley will be the swimming expert for the world, ensuring that the host country sets up and then runs a first-class swimming competition.